Anthony Sowell: Conviction, sentencing, appeals, and death

 In September 2014, the court asked both parties to address three issues.

-On April 5, 2016, the Ohio Supreme Court heard arguments from Sowell's appellant attorneys and the Cuyahoga County D.A. representing the State of Ohio regarding the merits of the closed pre-trial Suppression Hearing prior to trial, and the defendant's right to a fair and public trial.
+On April 5, 2016, the Ohio Supreme Court heard arguments from Sowell's appellant attorneys and the Cuyahoga County assistant Prosecutor representing the State of Ohio regarding the merits of the closed pre-trial Suppression Hearing prior to trial, and the defendant's right to a fair and public trial.
 His lawyers argued that his Sixth Amendment right was violated by closing the Suppression Hearing to the press, and that the Court should commute his death sentence to life imprisonment as a remedy to the structural error that resulted in the violation.
 They also argued that counsel had made errors, and "urged the Ohio Supreme Court to send the case back to Cuyahoga County for a retrial.
 'Frankly we blew it,' attorney Jeffrey Gamso told the Ohio Supreme Court."

 The State argued that if Sowell's Sixth Amendment right was violated via the closed pre-trial suppression hearing, it would not have affected the outcome of the trial, as the evidence was overwhelming, and that "Sowell's attorneys were the ones who asked multiple times in his presence for the jury selection to be done privately, without cameras in the courtroom."
 The State also asserted that Sowell has never denied his guilt, and that the heinous nature of his crimes—coupled with little mitigating evidence to deny imposing the death penalty—warrants affirming the death sentence.

 On December 8, 2016, the Ohio Supreme Court rejected an appeal from Sowell, affirming his aggravated murder convictions and death sentence.
 In May 2017, he appealed to the U.S. Supreme Court.
 In October, it chose to not hear him.
 In February 2018, the Ohio Supreme Court denied his request to reopen his appeal.
 In May 2020, the State of Ohio's 8th District Appellate court denied his appeal.

 On February 8, 2021, Anthony Sowell died at an Ohio prison hospital of an unspecified terminal illness.